Cost-Saving Ideas: Justice Court Consolidation in Villages and Towns

-This guide provides a step-by-step breakdown of the process and outlines some of the relevant issues.
-If properly structured, consolidation can help increase the efficiency and effectiveness of justice courts without jeopardizing local court revenues or lessening access to justice.
+This guide provides a step-by-step breakdown of the process and outlines some of the relevant issues..

 The village board must abolish the office of village justice by local law or resolution, subject to permissive referendum.
-(Village Law Section 3-301[a])
+(New York State Village Law Section 3-301[a])

 The local law or resolution can only take effect, however, after the elected village justice has finished his or her current term.
-(Village Law Section 3-301; NY Const, art.
-VI, Section 17[d])
+(Village Law Section 3-301; New York State Constitution, Article VI, Section 17[d])